InitiatDev/initiat-cli/docs/COMMANDS.md

 ### Workspace Context Resolution

-The CLI supports multiple ways to specify workspace context:
+The CLI supports multiple ways to specify workspace context.
+If no workspace is specified, the CLI will intelligently prompt you to select from available workspaces.

+#### Specifying Workspace Explicitly

 ```bash
 # Method 1: Full workspace path